remnrem/luna-doc/docs/ref/epochs.md

 _Commands to define epochs for an EDF, and to attach annotations after loading an EDF_

+Epochs are fixed-length time windows into which Luna divides a recording for analysis — by default 30 seconds, matching AASM sleep staging convention.
+Most commands that operate on time-series data require epochs to be defined first, either explicitly with `EPOCH` or implicitly (Luna applies a 30-second default if none has been set). `EPOCH` also supports overlapping windows (e.g. 4-second epochs in 2-second steps) and annotation-based generic epochs. `EPOCH-ANNOT` loads an epoch-level annotation file in `.eannot` format, attaching stage or other labels to each epoch.

 | Command   | Description |
 |------|---|
 | [Epoch definitions](#epoch-types) | Overview of epochs |